Relaxation times for Hamiltonian systems: Introduction

 From linear response theory we take the starting point, namely, the idea of following the time evolution of the probability distribution function in phase space (and not in the reduced $\mu$--space, as in the Boltzmann equation), when a perturbation $-hA(p,q)$ to the original Hamiltonian $H_0(p,q)$ is introduced.
 Still following Kubo, we then choose to concentrate our attention on a particular observable, namely the one conjugated to the perturbing field, in the familiar sense in which pressure is conjugated to volume and magnetization to the magnetic field.
 As an example, later on in this paper we will deal with the simple case in which the perturbing field is gravity, and the conjugate observable is the height of the center of mass.
-However, while Kubo looks (in a heuristic way) at the asymptotic behaviour of the distribution function (and hence also at the expextation of the conjugate variable) for large times, when equilibrium has been attained, our attention is instead addressed at defining and estimating the relaxation time itself.
+Then, our attention is addressed at defining and estimating the relaxation time.

-In the spirit of the Kubo approach it is natural to say that equilibrium is attained when the time derivative of the conjugate variable is negligible.
-The main idea is then that the relaxation time should be defined as the one at which the rate of change of the conjugate variable is smaller than a certain threshold.
+In the spirit of the Kubo approach it is natural to say that equilibrium is attained when the time derivative of the distribution function is negligible.
+The aim of the present paper is indeed to give a lower bound $\tf$ to the relaxation time, looking at the evolution not of the distribution function itself, but of the time--derivative of the variable conjugated to the perturbation $A$ in the Hamiltonian, which is strictly related to the distribution function (see formula (\ref{evoluzione_rho_1}) below).
+It is easily seen that the time--derivative of the conjugate variable is the function $B\=[H_0,A]$, namely, the time--derivative of $A$ with respect to the flow generated by the full Hamiltonian $H$ (here, $[\cdot, \cdot ]$ denotes Poisson bracket), so that this is the quantity on which we will concentrate in this paper.

-The aim of the present paper is indeed to give a lower bound to the relaxation time, looking at the evolution of the time--derivative of the variable conjugated to the perturbation $A$ in the Hamiltonian.
-It is easily seen that the time--derivative of the conjugate variable is the function $B\=[H_0,A]$, so that this is the quantity on which we will concentrate in this paper.
-Having chosen the relevant function, namely $B$, we make use of the easily established properties that its expectation vanishes at equilibrium, and that its time--derivative is positive at the initial time.
+Having chosen the relevant function, namely $B$, we make use of the easily established properties (see later) that its expectation vanishes at equilibrium, and that its time--derivative is positive at the initial time.
 Thus a lower bound $\tf$ to the relaxation time is provided by the time before which the time--derivative of the expectation of $B$ is proven to be positive.